 - If you're a close contact, please monitor your health and use rapid tests to test yourself if symptoms develop.

 - If you test positive, please follow the instructions in the "Positive Cases" section, above.

-- The CDC strongly encourages that all eligible individuals get the Omicron booster released in Fall 2022.
+- The college encourages all eligible individuals to get the Omicron booster released in Fall 2022.
 A flu shot is also strongly recommended.

 - Please affirm your vaccination by completing and submitting the COVID-19 Vaccination Attestation Form.

 - Requests will be considered for exemptions on the basis of medical or religious reasons or strongly held personal beliefs.
 To submit a request, please use the Vaccine Exemption Request form.

 - Faculty and staff may travel for personal or business purposes at your discretion.
 If you leave Berkshire County for an overnight trip or longer, please use a rapid test to test yourself before returning to campus.